Piyush81931/WanderLust/README.md

 # WanderLust

-WanderLust is a travel website that allows users to explore destinations, view beautiful images, and plan their trips easily.
-This project is built using HTML, CSS, and JavaScript, focusing on responsive design and user-friendly interface.
+WanderLust is a full-stack **MERN (MongoDB, Express, Node.js)** travel management application that allows users to explore, book, and track trips, while providing admins the ability to manage listings and monitor ongoing or completed trips.
+The application integrates Map APIs for location tracking and a chatbot to assist users with common queries.

 ---

 ## Features

+### For Users
-- Browse various travel destinations
+- Browse and explore travel destinations
-- View detailed information about each destination
-- Responsive design for mobile and desktop
-- Interactive UI with smooth navigation
+- Book trips and track their status (ongoing or completed)
+- Interactive maps to view trip locations (Map API integration)
+- Chatbot to answer frequently asked questions

+### For Admins
+- Add, edit, and manage listings for destinations
+- Monitor all trips (ongoing, completed, or upcoming)
+- View user bookings and trip statistics

 ---

 ## Technologies Used

-- HTML
-- CSS
+- **Backend:** Node.js, Express.js
-- JavaScript
+- **Database:** MongoDB (NoSQL)
+- **Authentication:** JWT-based user/admin authentication
+- **APIs:** Map API integration for location tracking
+- **Extras:** Chatbot using preset responses

 ---

 ## How to Run the Project

-1. Clone this repository:
+1. **Clone the repository**
    ```bash
    git clone https://github.com/piyush81931/WanderLust.git